September 10, 2020

 Similarly, FIs have been concerned by an increase in illicit insider activity – such as financial crime and anti-money laundering (AML) failings.
 The new Covid-19 environment presents a wealth of new risks – even new remote technologies present challenges.
 The pandemic has also revealed weaknesses in processes and systems, which businesses are now looking to repair by taking stock of their tools and reviewing business continuity plans.

-CUBE’s DRP offers tailored solutions for risks, both new and old.
+CUBE offers tailored solutions for risks, both new and old.
 From AML to cyber security – technology risk to records and privacy.
-CUBE establishes these risks and, using regulatory intelligence, builds an ontological model to support an FIs regulatory obligations around them; ensuring watertight compliance in a newly vulnerable world.
+We establish what the risks to you business are and, using regulatory intelligence, build an ontological model to support your regulatory obligations, policies and controls; ensuring watertight compliance in a newly vulnerable world.

 4. Embracing change to support customers

 For many businesses and FIs, enforced working from home initially caused widespread disruption.
 CUBE is a company founded on predicting, embracing and managing regulatory change – it’s in our DNA.
-With that in mind, CUBE has continued with business as usual in the ‘new normal’, because we’ve always supported agile, remote working.
+With that in mind, we continued with business as usual in the ‘new normal’, because we’ve always supported agile, remote working.
 While other companies may have rushed to reconfigure their systems and business support during the lockdown, CUBE had that support in place.
-In the event of a second-wave scenario, CUBE will be able to continue as usual in supporting our global customers.
+In the event of similar future events, CUBE will be able to continue as usual in supporting our global customers.